 Hi, I’m Hilary — many people know me as The Pregnancy Nurse .
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind this website Pulling Curls and The Online Prenatal Class for Couples.
+I have been a nurse since 1997 and I have 20 years of OB nursing experience.
 I have spent lots of time in fetal monitoring classes, and have spent countless hours watching, counting, explaining and charting on fetal monitoring, so I’m a great resource on this.
 I am AWHONN fetal monitoring certified as well.

 How do they Measure Uterine Contractions?

 There are two different types of monitors that we use to monitor contractions in the fetal heart rate monitoring system.

 Toco is normally a round monitor that we place on your belly and it is similar to a scale.
 Meaning, as your belly pushes up against the monitor it registers it — just like pushing weight down on a scale makes it register.

 But, as you can imagine that it is on top of your uterus the number it registers includes a few things:

 - What the monitor is at when the uterus is not contracting.
 Similar to how you “zero” (or tare) out a scale the nurses will need to zero the monitor when your uterus is not contracting to make sure it’s starting low.
 As you shift and baby shifts she may need to zero it again…